the Plant

 - Details

-The main harvesting season is just before the rain season, but harvesting can be done year-round.
-The fruits are cut from the tree using long poles or simply collected from the ground.
+Cola nuts produce flowers and fruits throughout the year, but the main harvest season is just before the rainy season.
+The fruits are cut from the tree using long poles with blades or simply collected from the ground.
 After being hacked open, the seeds are soaked to remove the white skin, revealing their vibrant colors ranging from red to pink to white.
-The kola nuts are then dried in the shade and can be stored for months.
+The cola nuts are then pre-dried in the shade and can be stored for months in this state.
 Further drying is only necessary for export.

 - Details

-The kola nut is a natural powerhouse containing up to 3.5% caffeine and 1% theobromine, which act gently and have a long-lasting effect.
-It contains valuable ingredients such as catechin and epicatechin, which have antioxidant properties, as well as tannins and proteins.
-Ideal for an active daily life, it supports concentration, improves mood, and promotes communication.
+The cola nut is a natural powerhouse with up to 3.5% caffeine and 1% theobromine, which have a gentle and long-lasting effect.
+It contains valuable ingredients such as catechin and epicatechin, which have antioxidant effects, as well as tannins and proteins.
+Ideal for an active daily life, it supports concentration, lifts moods, and promotes communication.
 Perfect for fasting and fitness, it also aids in weight control.
-However, caution is advised for those with caffeine allergies.
+However, caution is advised in case of a caffeine allergy.

 - Details

-The kola nut has a tart, spicy flavour with a bitter note due to caffeine and theobromine, similar to unroasted cocoa.
-The aroma is typical of kola.
-Good quality is recognized by a fruity note, while poor quality has a musty smell.
-Fresh kola nuts are crisp and aromatic, similar to chestnuts or acorns, and are popular among Africans and connoisseurs.
-Bitter kola is significantly more bitter and is often used as an aphrodisiac, but it differs visually and in scent from the classic kola nut.
+The cola nut has a tart, spicy taste with a bitter note due to the caffeine and theobromine it contains, similar to unroasted cocoa.
+Good quality usually has a fruity note, while poorer quality smells musty.
+Fresh cola nuts are crispy and aromatic, similar to chestnuts, hazelnuts or acorns, and are popular among Africans and connoisseurs.
+The bitter cola, on the other hand, lives up to its name and tastes distinctly bitter.
+It differs significantly from the cola nut in appearance and smell and is often used as an aphrodisiac.

 - Details